|

 “Colour My World.”

-would you get through the band’s extended instrumental suites, which
+the band’s extended instrumental suites, which often had odd-meter

 That was a challenge because I’ve never been the most knowledgeable bass